DPDK/dpdk/doc/guides/nics/enic.rst

 With advanced filters, perfect matching of all fields of IPv4, IPv6 headers as well as TCP, UDP and SCTP L4 headers is available through flow director.
-Masking of these feilds for partial match is also supported.
+Masking of these fields for partial match is also supported.

 Without advanced filter support, the flow director is limited to IPv4 perfect filtering of the 5-tuple with no masking of fields supported.